 International Trade Representative

-Caitlin works with the West Virginia Development Office’s Export Promotion Program.
+Caitlin works with the West Virginia Department of Economic Development’s Export Promotion Program.
 She helps introduce the world to the hidden gem of West Virginia one export at a time.